robofest-troy/get_started_with_CAN_on_Ubuntu/README.md

 ![Open_new_window](Open_new_window.png "get_started_with_CAN_on_Ubuntu")

-A new window should now pop up, click the Add New Device Connection button and switch the connection to socketcand.
-Now you should be able to see your CAN interfaces under Available Bus(ses).*
+A new window should now pop up, click the Add New Device Connection button and switch the connection to QT SerialBus Devices.
+Now you should be able to see your CAN port under Port.*

 ![Device_Connection](Device_Connection.png "get_started_with_CAN_on_Ubuntu")